-Where to Shop Meghan Markle’s Chic and Cozy Christmas Day Look
+Where to Shop Meghan Markle's Chic and Cozy Christmas Day Look

-The future royal kept warm in a long luxe tan wrap coat from Sentaler.
+The future royal kept warm in Club Monaco‘s velvety, dark cherry Tay dress (available in limited sizes at Neiman Marcus; shop similar looks here) and a long, luxe tan wrap coat from Sentaler.
 The baby alpaca coat, which retails for $1,295, has a wide collar and a fit and flare hem.
-(Shop a similar style here for $429.)
-She paired the coat with brown suede over-the-knee goatskin-leather boots from Stuart Weitzman ($798) on Nordstrom.com.
+(Shop a similar style here for $310, here for $150 or here for $23) She paired the coat with brown suede over-the-knee goatskin-leather boots from Stuart Weitzman ($798) on Nordstrom.com (shop a similar style for $99 here).

 Meghan carried the Chloe “Pixie” bag.
-The $1,550 brown leather and caramel-hued suede shoulder bag features a glossy golden top handle for a jewelry-inspired look.
+The $1,550 brown leather and caramel-hued suede shoulder bag features a glossy golden top handle for a jewelry-inspired look (shop a similar style in violet for $158 here).

 She accessorized her look with Maison Birks “Snowflake” jacket earrings.
-The 18kt white gold and diamond road jacket earrings retail for around $7,000.
+The 18kt white gold and diamond road jacket earrings retail for around $7,000 (shop a similar look for $60 here).

 Meghan brought some American charm to the royals’ Christmas on Monday when she joined Prince Harry, Queen Elizabeth and the rest of the family for church services in the English countryside.